Welcome to today's edition of the Rush 24-7 podcast.

 It is time to go to commercial break.

-I am this wound up about windfall profits, and by the way, I I understand that this is going to um anger some of the supporters of this program, some of our good friends uh out there in um farm country.
+See, as long as we're talking about windfall profits, and by the way, I understand that this is going to anger some of the supporters of this program, some of our good friends out there in farm country.

 Not only are the corn farmers experiencing windfall profits, they are getting subsidies.

-Should perhaps we have windfall profits taxes and gouging taxes on corn farmers.
+Senator Schumer should perhaps we have windfall profits taxes and gouging taxes on corn farmers.

-I'll tell you, Rachel Carson, the lunatic that succeeded in banning DDT led to the death of millions of Africans because of malaria.
+I'll tell you, Rachel Carson, the lunatic that succeeded in banning DDT, led to the death of millions of Africans because of malaria.

-50 million people worldwide have died from malaria and other related diseases thanks to good old Rachel Carson who's a Democrat and liberal icon for banning DDT.
+50 million people worldwide have died from malaria and other related diseases thanks to good old Rachel Carson, who's a Democrat and liberal icon for banning DDT.

 And you know what?